embedded-systems-design/project_esd_website_source/content/tutorials/microcontrollers/esp32/working-with-thonny/index.md

 ## ESP32

-* Reset Button: Use this button to restart the ESP32
+* Reset Button (EN): Use this button to restart the ESP32
-* Bootloader Button: This doesn't seem to be necessary to program or work with micropython.
-It is most likely used for programming with other tools/languages/IDE's
+* Bootloader Button (Boot): This doesn't seem to be necessary to program or work with micropython.
+It is most likely used for programming with other tools/languages/IDE's to initiate "bootloader mode".